 Share this Manuscript

-And for the first half of her freshman year, she has managed without assistance.
-Edie thought she was in control of her disability, until she meets her match with French 101 and a professor unwilling to hear her out.
+And for three semesters of college, her hard work and perseverance have carried her through.
+Edie thinks she has her disability under control until she meets her match with a French 102 course and a professor unwilling to help her out.

-Edie finds herself caught between getting the help she needs and convincing her professor that she isn’t looking for an easy out.
-Luckily for her, Hudson, the badly dressed but undoubtedly adorable TA in her French class, ambles in to help her out…
+Edie finds herself caught between getting the help she needs and convincing her professor that she isn't looking for an easy out.
+Luckily for Edie, she has an amazing best friend, Serena, who is willing to stitch together a plan to ensure Edie's success.
+And then there's Hudson, the badly dressed but undoubtedly adorable TA in her French class who finds himself pulled into her orbit...

 "You never took a boring Cambridge in pie school?"
 Dr. Galloway, my academic adviser, asked.
 His head inclined to the left, his fingertips pressed into the oversized metal desk that separated us in his small, muggy, windowless office.

 I stared at him.
 Took a boring Cambridge in pie school.
 That's what I'd just heard.